Seelam-Mohith/ThreatLens-AI/README.md

-# ThreatLens-AI
+# QuantShield
 **An intelligent threat detection system for identifying phishing emails and malicious URLs.**

-ThreatLensAI is an intelligent cybersecurity platform designed to detect phishing emails and malicious URLs using machine learning.
+QuantShield is an intelligent cybersecurity platform designed to detect phishing emails and malicious URLs using machine learning.
 The system combines trained classification models with a modern web interface to provide real-time threat analysis, risk assessment, and detailed detection reports.

 <div align="center">